UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS6/voter_turnout.md

 ### Describe the data

-1. Plot a histogram of voter turnout.
-Make sure to give the graph a title and proper *x* and *y*-axis labels.
-What is the unconditional probability of a given individual turning out to vote?
+`health` contains a subset of the 2006 General Social Survey of 4510 American individuals in 2006.
+The response variable `tvhours` contains a count of TV hours watched per day for each individual in 2006.

 ``` r
 gss %>%